 To get a consistent stream of high-quality legal leads, you need to map the buying journey of your prospective client (or a lead) from the first touchpoint to buying from you.
 Then build a lead generation process around it and consistently optimize the pipeline to smoothen the prospect’s journey.

-Now that we’ve tackled the basics of lead generation let’s look at five quick ways to scale it (there’s even a bonus tip for you).
+Now that we’ve tackled the basics of lead generation let’s look at five quick ways to scale it (including a bonus tip) and grow your law practice.

 A website is equivalent to your law firm’s online home, where a prospect will form first impressions about you.
 Clio Legal Trends 2021 report indicates significant spending on “marketing website and domain”: